-Our staffing allocation for 2021 / 2022 is: Head Teacher, Deputy Head Teacher, two Assistant Heads, four full-time teachers, seven part-time teachers (one of whom is a specialist music teacher), a part-time Nursery assistant and 10 teaching assistants.
+Our staffing allocation for 2024 / 2025 is: Executive Head Teacher, Head of School, two Assistant Heads, seven full-time teachers, three part-time teachers and 10 teaching assistants.
 In addition to the above, we have visiting teachers for learning support and other music tuition.
-In addition have opened a 20 place unit for visually or hearing impaired children with two specialist teachers.
+In addition have opened a 20 place unit for visually or hearing impaired children.

-Organisation for 2021/2022
+Organisation for 2024/2025

 The way our school is organised this year can be seen in the information table below.
-We have had single year group classes from September 2015.
+We have had single year group classes since September 2015.
 We strive to achieve a balance in class numbers based on the teaching resources we have available.

 Year Group Staff Maximum Class Size

+Class Size

-Nursery Mrs J Doherty 39 (am)
+Nursery Mrs Stoves 39 (am)

-Reception Mrs C Gence 29
+Reception Miss O'Keeffe 29

-Year 1 Mrs H Gray 29
+Year 1 Miss Richardson / Mrs King 29

-Year 2 Miss A Richardson 29
+Year 2 Mr Langstone 29

-Year 3 Mrs F Foster / Mrs L Addison 29
+Year 3 Mrs Brown 29

-Year 4 Mrs H Coates / Mrs A Pitt 29
+Year 4 Mr Pearce / Mrs Gray 29

-Year 5 Mr S Fawdon / Mrs. T. Brown 29
+Year 5 Mr Robinson-Hoyle 29

-Year 6 Mr A Robinson / Mr D Clift / Mr S Fawdon 29
+Year 6 Mr Armstrong 29

+Acorns Mrs Pitt 8

-2021-2022 Preston Primary School Team
+Preston Primary School Team